 Product recommendations are one of the best ways to get a customer back to your site.
 Whether you recommend a complimentary item, a refill of the previous product they purchased, or something entirely new, people respond well to properly thought out recommendations.

 Employing these techniques puts your business at the forefront of customer marketing, and can be done without completely breaking the bank.
-ShippingEasy’s platform of tools ties all your shipping, customer order data, email marketing, and inventory into a single platform, with expert help to make sure everything runs smoothly.
+ShippingEasy’s platform of tools ties all your shipping, customer order data, and email marketing into a single platform, with expert help to make sure everything runs smoothly.

 Click the button below to learn more about how ShippingEasy makes your e-commerce marketing easy with our Customer Marketing tool.